 Look after your staff

 If a storm or flood is predicted, advise staff to avoid coming to work.
-Your employees shouldn’t risk a dangerous journey – and neither should your customers or members.
-If you think the weather will be particularly treacherous you should consider not opening your club.
+Your employees shouldn’t risk a dangerous journey – and neither should your customers.
+If you think the weather will be particularly treacherous you should consider not opening your club until danger has passed.

 If you’re due any deliveries and you know your club is likely to be shut, make sure you rearrange these as soon as you can.
 The last thing you need is a huge stock delivery arriving if you’re trying to deal with flood damage.

 Don’t leave it until a flood’s on its way to start putting together a plan of action.
 Ensure that drains and gutters around your premises are kept clear and in good working order.
 This should be checked by a professional every six months.

 Flood proof your club before it’s too late

 There are several steps you can take in advance of flood warnings to help minimise damage to your club: